isomerpages/moe-bedokgreenpri/_about-us/General Information/General Information.md

 ##### Fire Drills

-The school will carry out the fire drill once a year.
-Students will be informed in advance of the first fire drill in the year.
+The school will carry out at least one fire drill annually.
 This is to familiarize the new P1 pupils with the system.
-Subsequent fire drills will be carried out without advance notice.

 ##### Road safety